nickgraffis/headless-calendar-fns/docs/index.md

 An extendible, pure, function that returns a matrix of years, months, days, hours, and minuets for a given view and period of time.

-Perfect for building a calendar ui, no matter what ui library you use, even vanilla js.
+Perfect for building a calendar ui, no matter what ui library you use, or using vanilla js.

 ## Installation